 · One Week on-site Practicum

-· Professional field trips, exercises, and small groups mentoring
+· Professional field trips, exercises, and small group mentoring

-Students completing their third year of bachelor's degree and students for Master's degree, both in the fields of health sciences and Social Sciences with interest in public policy and health economy.
+Students in their third year (or higher) of bachelor's degree, and students who are pursuing their Master's degree, in the fields of health sciences or Social Sciences with interest in public policy and health economy.
 English proficiency required.
 All applications will be evaluated by an admissions committee.
 Scholarships are available for outstanding students.

 Please prepare the following documents: